-Piedmont National Wildlife Refuge Trails Professional Review and Guide
+Piedmont National Wildlife Refuge Trails Professional Guide

 "At first glance, the Piedmont National Wildlife Refuge appears as a natural landscape.
 In fact, the heavily wooded hills and valleys represent the culmination of years of effort to restore land devastated by ruinous agriculture.
 During the Depression, submarginal lands like these were purchased by the federal government, retired from farming, and science-based restoration efforts initiated.